 • Paving the way for a broader consciousness about sustainability and the development of urban contemporary landscapes;

-• Inspiring innovative thinking, marked by ideas that offer a positive and useful contribution to our relationship as a social community and interaction with the natural world.
+• Inspiring innovative thinking, marked by ideas and intersections that offer a positive and useful contribution to our living experience as a social community and interaction with the natural world.

 Cortex and City Cortex

-The word cortex comes from a Latin declination that means bark, or cork.
-In a broader sense, within the Botanical universe for instance, cortex is the soft or rigid tissue that encapsulates a plant or tree, protecting it from the elements.
-This concept has also been adopted by anatomy, where it represents the outer layer of an organ or biological structure, such as kidneys or (in its most famous form) the brain.
-Cortex is thus considered the protective layer of the elements that are essential to the survival of an organism, making it resistant and stable.
+The origin of the word cortex comes from a Latin declination that means bark, or cork.
+In a broader sense, within the Botanical universe, cortex is the soft or rigid tissue that encapsulates a plant or tree – the exterior layer that protects it.
+This concept has also been adopted by anatomy, as it gives name to the outer layer of an organ or biological structure, such as kidneys or, in its most recognised form, the brain.
+Cortex is thus positioned, at all levels, as the protective barrier of organs that grant the survival of a biological organism, providing it with resistance and stability.